ingo/ingo.github.io/_recipes/parsley_garlic_chimichurri.md

 time: 20 minutes
 title: Parsley-Garlic Chimichurri
 ---

+Perfect for grilling or as a marinade.
 This recipe is adapted from Steven Raichlen’s Chimichurri recipe.
 It's a flavorful sauce made with fresh parsley, garlic, and a mix of spices.
 Perfect for grilling or as a marinade.

 ### Ingredients